Majid-Ghandali/half-period-involutions-in-inert-lucas-sequences/README.md

 ## Overview

-This repository provides the source manuscript, collected preprints, diagnostic computational reviews, and archival metadata related to the manuscript, including a structural note focusing on Lucas's recursive modular inefficient primes.
-The manuscript studies the semi-periodic scalar input of the associated matrix and organizes two precise mechanisms that can implement the elimination of full-period semi-periodic inputs and the precise elimination of Lucas's inefficient sequences.
+This repository provides the manuscript source, compiled preprint, diagnostic computational verification, and archival metadata associated with the paper **“Half-Period Involutions and Exact Cancellation in Inert Lucas Sequences.”**

+The manuscript studies Lucas recurrences modulo inert primes, with particular attention to the half-period scalar involution of the companion matrix and two exact mechanisms that can force cancellation of full-period character sums.

 ---